mrxten/XamEffects/README.md

 Xamarin.Forms 2.5.0

-Operability of older versions is not guaranteed.
+Operability for older OS versions is not guaranteed.

 ## TouchEffect
 Add touch effect to views.